Voyado Elevate General Terms and Conditions 2023-10-25

 13.2 The indemnity in Section 13.1 above, shall not apply for any claim that, (i) arises of any unauthorized use of the Product, or (ii) arises out of the use of the Product in combination with any software or equipment not approved in writing by Supplier, or (iii) reasonably could have been avoided if Supplier’s written instructions had been followed.
 Supplier has no liability towards Customer if Customer continues to use the Product after the end of such usage rights.

-13.3 If the Product is subject to an infringement or misappropriation claim, or in Supplier’s reasonable opinion is likely to become, Supplier may at its own expense and option, elect to either: (i) procure the right for Customer to continue using the Product, (ii) make such alterations/modifications so that it becomes non-infringing without incurring a material diminution in performance and function, or (iii) replace the Product with a non-infringing substantially similar substitute.
+13.3 If the Product is subject to an infringement or misappropriation claim, or in Supplier’s reasonable opinion is likely to become subject to such claim, Supplier may at its own expense and option, elect to either: (i) procure the right for Customer to continue using the Product, (ii) make such alterations/modifications so that it becomes non-infringing without incurring a material diminution in performance and function, or (iii) replace the Product with a non-infringing substantially similar substitute.
 If none of these are available, Supplier may terminate the Agreement and refund Customer any prepaid fees.

 13.4 Customer shall, at its own expense, defend Supplier in a lawsuit or other judicial action, and pay the amount of any adverse final judgment (or settlement to which Customer has consented) from such lawsuit, judicial action or similar proceeding, for any third party claim(s) alleging that the Customer Data or Customer’s unauthorized use of the Product in breach of the agreement terms infringes or misappropriates the intellectual property rights of a third party or violates applicable law, provided that Supplier (i) gives Customer prompt written notice of such claims, (ii) permits Customer to assume and have sole control over the defense or settlement of the claims, and (iii) provides Customer with such assistance, documents, authority and information as it may reasonably require in relation to any such claim and defense or settlement thereof.

-13.5 The foregoing Section 13 states each Party´s entire liability, and the other Party´s sole remedy, for the type of claim described in these Sections.
+13.5 This Section 13 states each Party´s entire liability, and the other Party´s sole remedy, for the type of claim described in these Sections.

 14.1 Except for Customer’s payment obligations, neither Party can be held liable for any undertakings or for loss or damage in the event that a Party is prevented from performing its obligation due to circumstances that are beyond that Party’s control.
 For example, but not limited to, legal enactment in Sweden or abroad, official action in Sweden or abroad, events of war, large-scale mobilization or calling up of troops, requisition, sequestration, strike, blockade, lockout, break-in, water damage, fire damage, stroke of lightning, flooding or other similar circumstance.
 The provisions concerning strike, lockout and blockade also applies, even if the Party is the object of or takes such industrial action.
 A Party cannot be held liable for loss or damage caused by stoppage or other disturbance of automatic data processing, data transfer, telecommunications, other electronic communication or power supply or for any other similar reason beyond that Party’s control.

 15.1 The Supplier is entitled to use sub-contractors for the provision of the Product to the Customer.
 Supplier shall however remain fully liable for such sub-contractors.
-All use of any sub-processors is governed by the Data Processing Agreement.
+All use of any sub-processors is governed by the DPA.

 16.1 A Party shall be liable for any damage caused to the other Party due to breach of this Agreement.
 Neither Party shall however be liable for any indirect damage, such as, loss of profit, loss of production, loss of data or similar.

-16.2 A Party’s aggregate liability shall be limited to a sum that at most equates to the Regular License for the Product in the twelve (12) months prior to when the damage occurred, or in the event the Agreement has not yet been in force for twelve (12) months, the average Regular License (or Project License if the License Activation Date has not occurred) multiplied by twelve (12).
+16.2 A Party’s aggregate liability shall be limited to a sum that at most equates to the Regular Fee for the Product in the twelve (12) months prior to when the damage occurred, or in the event the Agreement has not yet been in force for twelve (12) months, the average Regular Fee (or Project Fee if the Fee Activation Date has not occurred) multiplied by twelve (12).
 In order for compensation to be payable, a claim must be submitted within one (1) month from the time the loss/damage is detected or should have been detected.

 16.3 The limitations in this Section 16 shall not apply for damages caused by a Party due to gross negligence or willful misconduct, unauthorized disclosure of Confidential Information under Section 18, breaches of Section 12 (Intellectual Property Rights), and breaches of Section 4.2 (Customer Data) above.